-Therefore, if an investor focuses on investing in companies, which have good margin of safety built in their business model, then she need not worry a lot about such companies, even if the economy faces a downturn as these companies can withstand downturns successfully and the investor would not face any negative surprises.
+Therefore, if a beginner investor focuses on investing in companies, which have good margin of safety built in their business model, then she need not worry a lot about such companies, even if the economy faces a downturn as these companies can withstand downturns successfully and the investor would not face any negative surprises.

-It is also essential that the investor purchases these companies at a reasonable price to equity (P/E) ratio levels, which ensure that her investments enjoy a reasonable margin of safety in the purchase price as well.
+It is also essential that the beginner investor purchases these companies at a reasonable price to equity (P/E) ratio levels, which ensure that her investments enjoy a reasonable margin of safety in the purchase price as well.
 The investor can follow the guidelines in the following article to determine the investable P/E ratio of the stocks:

 B) Invest in as low number of stocks as possible: